 Ron: Are the IP registrations in place and a signed NNN agreement enough to make it safe to turn over the IP?

-And most importantly, and this goes back to one of the reasons we do due diligence on the potential Chinese partner, is we want there to be at least some chance of a deal happening before the technology is revealed.
-So for instance, if the Chinese company wants to buy the technology for $1 million, and our client would never sell it for less than $10 million, then it might as well just walk away without ever revealing its technology.
-And I would estimate that probably 25% of the time, a few forthright conversations with the Chinese company will tease out that there will never be a deal and our client walks away without a deal but it also walks without having put its technology at risk of being lost to China.
-Although, now that I say that, I have to laugh a little because even without sending your technology over to China, there’s always a risk of losing it to China because Chinese companies can maybe buy it on the market and/or reverse engineer it or whatever, but that’s still no reason to easily turn over your technology to everybody.
-And what usually happens once the parties start talking is that the Chinese company wants to form some sort of joint venture with our client.
-And in that joint venture deal, our client would put its technology into the joint venture entity that will be formed in China, and the Chinese company will tell our client, “and then if the joint venture entity does well, you’re going to do really well.”
+When my law firm conducts due diligence on a potential Chinese partner, we want to see that the Chinese company has at least some chance of completing the deal and if it doesn’t we do not want to see our client give them a view of their technology.
+So for instance, if the Chinese company wants to buy our client’s technology for $1 million, and our client would never sell it for less than $10 million, our client might as well just walk away without ever revealing its technology.
+And I would estimate that more than 25% of the time, a combination of due diligence and a few forthright conversations with the Chinese company teases out that there will never be a deal and our client walks away without a deal but it also walks without having put its technology at risk of being lost to China.
+What often happens once the parties start talking is that the Chinese company wants to form a joint venture with our client with our client putting its technology into the joint venture entity that will be formed in China.
+The Chinese company will tell our client, “and then if the joint venture entity does well, you’re going to do really well.”
 And our client starts thinking, “wow, this is great, I’m going to have a company in China and that company’s going to sell my technology to 1.4 billion Chinese consumers.”
-Well, as lawyers, we don’t like it because once IP or technology goes into a joint venture, it virtually never comes back and it is the rare foreign company that takes home profits from a China joint venture.
+Well, as lawyers, we don’t like it because once IP or technology goes into a joint venture, it virtually never comes back, and it is the rare foreign company that takes home profits from a China joint venture.

 Ron: Those are interesting points, Dan.
 What sort of deals do you prefer?

-Ron: Dan, how do you ensure your clients will get paid the $10 million on a licensing deal?
-Because I’ve heard getting money from Chinese companies can be difficult.
+Ron: Dan, how do you ensure your clients will get paid on these licensing deals with Chinese companies?
+I’ve heard that getting money from Chinese companies can be difficult.

-Dan: You’ve heard right, and there are many reasons for this, ranging from government capital controls — the Chinese government does not like hard currency leaving China without its approval — to Chinese companies simply wanting to get technology by paying as little as possible for it.
-There are though all sorts of solutions that can increase the likelihood of foreign companies getting paid, with the best solution being to require some or all payments be made before some or all of the technology is revealed.
-Of course, the best situation is where our client gets the $10 million first and then reveals the technology.
-Chinese companies rarely go for that, so then the second best situation is one where the Chinese company pays, let’s say, $5 million, and then our client reveals half of the technology, and then the Chinese company pays another $5 million, and then our clients reveals the rest of the technology.
-Now, that’s an over-simplification — we’ve done deals where there have been ten stages — but what’s always so interesting about these multi-stage licensing deals is how the Chinese side will often try to circumvent those deals.
-So for instance, it’s not uncommon for the Chinese side, after making three payments and getting three levels of the technology, to then say, “look, we can’t make this fourth payment because the Chinese government is not gonna let us do it for another six months, but we need you to send the technology to us now” and we have to sometimes fight hard with our own clients to get them not to send over the technology.
-Because a lot of times, they’ll tell us, “well, you know, if we just send the technology, it won’t matter because there’s nothing the Chinese company can do with our technology until they hit level 7, and this is just going to get them, you know, a little bit closer to that, but it’s not going to get them all the way there.”
-And we tell them, “look, I don’t think you really understand how a lot of these Chinese companies operate.
-They will be happy to get to maybe to level 4 or level 5 using your technology and not paying for all of it, and then they’ll hire their own people in China to get from level 5 to let’s say level 7 or level 8.”
+Dan: You’ve heard right, and there are many reasons for this, ranging from Chinese government capital controls to Chinese companies simply wanting to get technology by paying as little as possible for it.
+There are though all sorts of solutions that can increase the likelihood of foreign companies getting paid, with the best solution usually being to require some or all payments be made before some or all of the technology is revealed.
+Of course, the best situation is where our client gets $10 million first and then reveals the technology.
+Chinese companies rarely go for that.
+The second best situation is one where the Chinese company pays, let’s say, $5 million, and then our client reveals half of the technology, and then the Chinese company pays another $5 million, and then our clients reveals the rest of the technology.
+Now, that’s an over-simplification — we’ve done deals where there have been ten stages — but what’s always so interesting about these multi-stage licensing deals is how the Chinese side will often try to circumvent these deals.
+So for instance, it’s not uncommon for the Chinese side, after making three payments and getting three levels of the technology, to then say, “look, we can’t make this fourth payment because the Chinese government is not going to let us do it for another six months, but we need you to send the technology to us now” and we have to sometimes fight hard with our own clients to get them not to send over the technology.
+Because a lot of times, they’ll tell us, “well, you know, if we just send the technology, it won’t matter because there’s nothing the Chinese company can do with our technology until they hit level 7, and this is just going to get them a little bit closer to that, but it’s not going to get them all the way there.”
+And we tell them, “look, I don’t think you really understand how most Chinese companies operate.
+They will be happy to get to maybe a level 4 or 5 using your technology and not paying for all of it, and then they’ll hire their own people in China to get from level 5 to let’s say level 7 or level 8.”
 And a lot of times American companies will say, “well, if they get to level 8, it’s not that big a deal because it’s really not that great a technology until they get to level 10.”
-And we tell them, “look, it may not be that great a technology in the United States, but in Pakistan, or in Ethiopia or Nigeria, it might be a pretty valuable technology, and maybe those are the companies this Chinese company wants to sell to, so you’ve got to really get away from an American/Western European way of thinking when you’re doing these deals.
+And we tell them, “it may not be that great a technology in the United States, but in Pakistan or Ethiopia it might be a pretty valuable technology, and maybe those are the companies this Chinese company wants to sell to, so you’ve got to get away from an American/Western European way of thinking when you’re doing these deals.

 Ron: Very interesting.
 Thank you for your great insight, Dan.
-And that concludes today’s audio interview.
 Everyone, have a wonderful day!